Learn more about Health issues of interest to American Benefits Council members.

 This section includes legislation and guidance related to the original passage and enactment of the Affordable Care Act, as well as any proposed measures to replace it.

-Affordable Care Act Section 4980H requires employers to offer affordable, minimum-value health coverage to full-time employees or pay a penalty.
+Affordable Care Act Section 4980H requires employers to offer affordable, minimum-value health coverage to full-time employees or pay a penalty if at least one full-time employee obtains subsidized health coverage in a state health insurance exchange.
 This entails substantial reporting requirements under Internal Revenue Code sections 6055 and 6056.
 This section covers these provisions as well as related topics including the definition of "essential coverage," the definition of "full-time employee" and the administration of waiting periods.

 The Affordable Care Act established a number of taxes and fees on employers, including the 40 percent “Cadillac Tax” on plans above certain cost thresholds.
 This section also covers such fees as the Transitional Reinsurance Program fee, the Patient-Centered Outcomes Research Institute (PCORI) fee and the health insurer fee under ACA Section 9010.